FAIRClinical/ClinicalCorporaWorkflow/README.md

 This Python workflow is created for the gathering and standardisation of clinical case reports, producing BioC compliant articles including supplementary materials.

 ## Usage
-This workflow is executed by running the Workflow.py script
+This workflow is executed by running the Workflow.py script with administrator privileges, due to the creation and deletion of many files & directories.

-Example: python Workflow.py

 ## Requirements
-Python >= 3.10
+Developed and tested using Python version 3.10.
+All dependencies are listed in the requirements.txt file provided.